joelvdw/agelena/README.md

 `setContent` allows you to send data using key-value pairs and `setData` allows you to send raw data as an `InputStream`.
 You can either use one of them or use them both at a time.

 To send broadcast messages, use `Agelena.sendBroadcastMessage`.
-This method doesn't need a recipient but needs a Time-To-Live corresponding to the number of intermediate devices it will reach before to stop.
+This method doesn't need a recipient but needs a Time-To-Live corresponding to the number of intermediate devices it will reach before stopping.

 To manage received messages, implement a `MessageListener` and give it to the `initialize` method.
 Its different listener methods will be called when a message is received or sent.

-Example of message reception :
+Example of a message delivery :

 ```kotlin
 override fun onMessageReceived(message: Message) {